martinus/nanobench/docs/tutorial.rst

       :language: c++
       :linenos:
       :caption: full_example.cpp

+   The most important entry point is :cpp:class:`ankerl::nanobench::Bench`.
+It creates a benchmarking object, optionally configures it, and then runs the code to benchmark with :cpp:func:`run() <ankerl::nanobench::Bench::run()>`.

 #.
 Compile & link with ``g++ -O3 -DNDEBUG -I../include nanobench.o full_example.cpp -o full_example``.
 This takes just 0.5 seconds on my machine.